arhankundu99/System-Design/HLD/Ticket Master/README.md

 Now our Ticket table only has two states: available and booked.
 Locking of reserved tickets is handled entirely by Redis.
 The key-value pair in Redis is the ticket ID and the value is the user ID.
 This way we can ensure that when a user confirms the booking, they are the user who reserved the ticket.

+## Flow with Redis Distributed lock
+- User choses a seat.
+The frontend shows the tickets which are not yet booked + which are not being currently booked.
+- The backend tries to acquire a lock.
+If it fails, then an error message is shown to select another seat.
+If it suceeds, then the lock is acquired with key as ticket_id and value as userid and a ttl.
+- A timer runs on the lock after which the lock is invalidated.
+- User moves to payment page to do the payment.
+The backend checks if the lock's timeout is close.
+If it is close, then the backend extends the lock's timeout.
+- User does the payment and once the complete_order api is called, the order is complete and the backend releases the lock.
+If the lock was released previously due to timeout, then the backend checks whether the ticket is still available, else a refund is initiated.

+Why is the value for the lock needed?
+Read about redis distributed lock [here](../../Nudgets/Redis%20Distributed%20Lock/README.md)

+## Blocking inventory for ecommerce
+- For ticket master, we used redis distributed lock on the ticket id.
+- But for ecommerce system, the flow would be somewhat different.
+- User adds the items in cart.
+- User checks out.
+This creates an order id and the backend decrements the count of all the items in RDBMS and adds the items with their quantity in redis with a ttl with key as order_id.

+Now the below cases would happen
+- Payment is successful and ttl is not expired: In this case, the order service manually deletes the key from redis.
+- Payment is cancelled: In this case, the order service manually deletes the key and increases the inventory or if ttl is expired, then a callback is made to increase the inventory.
+The order is marked as cancelled.
+- redis ttl is expired: The order service increases the inventory using the callback which is called when ttl is expired.
+The order is marked cancelled by order service.
+- Redis ttl is expired and payment is successful now: The order service checks payment is successful, but the order was marked cancelled.
+The order service checks if the inventory can be decremented to fulfill the order or the user is given a refund